sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/fire-configuration.rst

    :width: 60%

 .. note:: Currently users can access the S3 resources by assumming the role.
-When user belongs to multiple user groups and each group is attached with different roles, then role from the first group will be assumed during the S# access.
+When user belongs to multiple user groups and each group is attached with different roles, then role from the first group will be assumed during the S3 access.